willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 ### Multi-Factor Authentication (MFA)

-Multi-factor authentication (MFA) is a critical security measure that requires users to provide two or more verification factors to gain access to a resource such as an application or online account.
+Multifactor authentication (MFA) is a critical security measure that requires users to provide two or more verification factors to gain access to a resource such as an application or online account.
 Implementing MFA helps protect against unauthorized access and enhances the security of your organization's data.
 To learn more, see [Microsoft Entra multifactor authentication](/entra/identity/authentication/concept-mfa-howitworks).

 #### Steps to implement MFA